 Testimonials from the Field

-Rather than run local shelters, The HSUS provides a range of education and support services for them, including the nation’s largest training conference, sheltering magazine, and national pet adoption ad campaigns.
-In addition, we give local agencies the extra help they need during natural disasters, puppy mill and dogfighting raids, and cruelty and hoarding cases.
+Rather than run local shelters, the HSUS provides a range of education and support services for them, including the nation’s largest training conference, sheltering website, and national pet adoption ad campaigns.
+In addition, we give local agencies the extra help they need during natural disasters and during rescues from puppy mills, dogfighting rings, and cruelty and neglect cases.
 Our animal rescue teams, for domesticated and wild animals, come to the aid of thousands of animals where there is no other safety net for them.

 Ron Seals, Sheriff, Sevier County, Tennessee

 “The HSUS provided valuable assistance to my department during a recent dogfighting case in which we rescued 53 dogs and arrested three people.
 The HSUS provided animal cruelty experts, arranged a temporary shelter and supplied kennels, medical care and food, all at no cost.
 We look forward to working with them in the future, if needed.”

 “I would like this opportunity to express my appreciation for the valuable assistance that the Humane Society of the United States (HSUS) provided my department during the recent turn of events involving the “SIN CITY KENNELS” in Sevier County…It was very comforting to know that once we started the investigation, that the HSUS provided my department with animal cruelty experts to help us achieve the end results.
 We were very fortunate to have their assistance in providing a the place that a temporary shelter could be set up, provided kennels for the building, medical service were provided for the dogs and the necessary nourishment was provided to bring them out of their undernourished condition.
 All of the services were provided at no cost to the Sevier County Sheriff’s Office by HSUS.”

 National Sheriffs Association on its partnership with the HSUS